neilobremski/adverstorial/README.md

 * After the final round, the story is read and judged.
 * The side that is deemed the most interesting wins (not necessarily the "one that lives")!

+### Rules
-Violating any of the following will cause a player to lose their turn and their edits to be discarded:
+Violating any of the following will cause a player to lose their turn and their edits to be discarded.

 * Facts must not be removed or materially altered.
 * Names and personalities cannot change once established.
 * Scenes must flow in the same order.

-Tips:
+* Story must always be complete with a beginning, middle, and _conclusion_.

+### Tips

 * Facts MAY be embellished or downplayed to change their effect on the reader.
 * The protagonist and antagonist may not be traditional anthropomorphic heroes or villains; it depends on the story\!
 A single character could be struggling with an antagonistic side within themselves or society or some environmental factor.